tomtom-international/openlr-js/README.md

 Java binaries and the OpenLR specification can be found at [OpenLR.org](http://www.openlr.org/)

-Currently only supports **line & point along line geometries** encoding and decoding.
+Currently only supports **line & point along line geometries** encoding/decoding to/from binary.
 This project is open to contributions, and will likely support more OpenLR geometries in the future.

-Supports both Node.js and Browsers by using the [buffer](https://www.npmjs.com/package/buffer) package.
+Supports both Node.js (v5+) and Browsers by using the [buffer](https://www.npmjs.com/package/buffer) package.

 ## License